Azure-Samples/hdinsight-aks/flink/Real-Time generative AI demo with DataVerse/README.md

 **The Prompt is the task description for Chatgpt, we formulated the following content:**
 ```
-// given the Linkedin information {linkedin_information} about a person from I want you to create:
+//given the Linkedin information {linkedin_information} about a person from I want you to create:
-. a short summary
+        1. a short summary
-. two interesting facts about them
+        2. two interesting facts about them
-.
-A topic that may interest them
+        3. A topic that may interest them
-.
-2 creative Ice breakers to open a conversation with them
+        4. 2 creative Ice breakers to open a conversation with them
 ```

 Develop Python in Jypyter Notebook on Azure Windows Virtual Machine created in Azure portal <br>